-- Submission of final thesis—in physical form and as a PDF—to the thesis advisor, second reader, and Director of Science and Technology Studies no later than April 15 for May graduates and November 15 for December graduates.
+- Submission of final thesis—in physical form and as a PDF—to the thesis advisor, second reader, and Director of Science, Technology, and Society no later than April 15 for May graduates and November 15 for December graduates.

 - Presentation of the thesis in a public defense.
 Generally, the student prepares a half hour power point presentation that summarizes the topic, sources, methods, and conclusions of the thesis.
 The student is responsible for setting a date, finding a room, making sure all need AV equipment is there and working.
 After the presentation there is time for questions and comments from the audience.
 At a minimum, the thesis advisor, the second reader, and the SCSO concentration advisors must attend.
 It is more fun if other faculty and students come as well.
 Bring your friends.
 Sometimes parents or other relatives come.
 Try to raise an audience of 10 or so, to make it a fun event.
 To find a room, ask your advisor for help in finding a departmental space they can reserve.
 Or, the STS administrative assistant can help reserve a space.
 Or, find a dorm lounge.
 Use departmental and STS listservs to advertise the defense.
 Ask your friends and family to come.
 Make a poster and put it up in strategic locations.

 All students who satisfactorily complete SCSO 1970 and SCSO 1971 will receive course credit for their thesis work.
-In order to receive Honors in Science and Society, however, several additional criteria must be met.
+In order to receive Honors in Science, Technology, and Society, however, several additional criteria must be met.
 Upon submission of the thesis, the student must: